• Curcumin for Rheumatoid Arthritis: What Clinical Studies Really Show (2026 Evidence-Based Guide)

 However, results may vary depending on formulation and dosage, and Boswellia should be considered as a supportive option rather than a replacement for medical treatment.

 Individuals with persistent joint pain should consult a healthcare professional for proper evaluation and guidance.
+Overall, boswellia for osteoarthritis shows promising potential, although results may vary between individuals.

 Scientific References